David Walters Yachts

 She began as a question her original owner could not put down: could a sailing yacht of 25 metres truly do everything — race offshore, slip into anchorages most yachts of her length cannot reach, carry family and friends across oceans in genuine comfort, and still feel alive under sail?

 Seven years of conversation with Alan Warwick of Warwick Yacht Design produced the answer.
 Alia Yachts in Antalya built it to German Lloyd’s and MCA Commercial Code standards.
-A decade and a half of blue-water voyaging — Atlantic crossings in both directions, Caribbean racing, Mediterranean summers — proved it.
-And a comprehensive 2024–25 renewal at Rybovich West Palm Beach has returned her, system by system, to first-launch condition.
+A decade and a half of blue-water voyaging, including Caribbean racing and Mediterranean summers, with every Atlantic crossing undertaken aboard Sevenstar Yacht Transport between St. Thomas and Palma de Mallorca, proved it.
+Together with a comprehensive 2024–25 renewal at Rybovich West Palm Beach, this careful stewardship has returned her, system by system, to first-launch condition.
+Included in the sale is her custom Lloyd’s specification transport cradle, professionally rebuilt in West Palm Beach in 2025 with new padding, bolts and associated hardware, and currently located in Palma de Mallorca.

 S/Y Aiyana is one of only two hulls ever built to the Warwick 82 LK design.
 Her sister, W82, was recognised at the prestigious International Superyacht Society Design Awards.
 Aiyana is not a production yacht.
 She is a singular answer to a specific question, and that question still has currency for whoever sails her next.